 USHER IN A CURE: Help make a profound difference in the lives of thousands of children and adults

-Saturday, September 19, 2020 is Usher Syndrome Awareness Day, and your voice can make an impact across the country, and across the globe.
+Saturday, September 19, 2020 was Usher Syndrome Awareness Day, and your voice helped make an impact across the country, and around the globe!

 Usher Syndrome Awareness Day seeks to bring attention and raise awareness of the most common genetic cause of combined deafness and blindness.
 Usher syndrome (USH) is a rare inherited disease – passing from parents to children -- that affects at least 25,000 people in the United States, and over 400,000 worldwide.
 Most children with Usher syndrome are born with moderate to severe hearing loss.
 Vision loss is progressive and usually occurs at a young age or through adolescence.
 The need for awareness is heightened by the global health crisis we are all experiencing.
 The impact of a pandemic on a community that is already isolated lends greater urgency to our mission.
 For decades, adults and parents of babies born with Usher syndrome have been told “there will be a cure in ten years.”
 In the year 2020, a year elevated as the landmark for restoring vision, we are still falling far short.
 We will continue to stress this urgency and advocate for increased federal funding for Usher syndrome research to make treatments a reality.

 Why September 18?